luizgustavocosta/virtual-threads/README.md

 For each client request, ie, the same client sends nth request at same time, one thread will be allocated by Tomcat Web Server to handle the request/response.

-The traditional thread model, one application thread is tied to the OS thread.
+In the traditional thread model, one application thread is tied to the OS thread.

 ![thread-per-request-generic](resources/imgs/thread-per-request-generic.png)